-Division of Occupational Safety and Health Education and Training
+Division of Occupational Safety & Health Education &Training (KY Safe)

-The Division of Occupational Safety & Health Education & Training assists employers and employees by promoting voluntary compliance with the OSH standards.
+The Division of Occupational Safety & Health Education & Training (KY Safe) assists employers and employees by promoting voluntary compliance with the OSH standards.

 Training DetailsVisit KYSAFE

-The Division of Wages and Hours is responsible for the enforcement of wage and hour laws, child labor laws, various discrimination laws, and the management and enforcement of prevailing wage rate determinations.
+The Division of Wages & Hours is responsible for the enforcement of wage and hour laws, child labor laws, various discrimination laws, and the management and enforcement of prevailing wage rate determinations.

-The Occupational Safety and Health Program exercises jurisdiction for the enforcement, on-site consultation, standards promulgation, and training services related to workplace safety and health.
+The Occupational Safety & Health Program exercises jurisdiction for the enforcement, on-site consultation, standards promulgation, and training services related to workplace safety and health.

 In 1965, the first Directory of Kentucky Labor Organizations was published in an attempt to satisfy a very real need for communication between Kentucky's organized labor force, the citizens, and the government of our Commonwealth.
 In 1974, a renewed effort was made to extend that original purpose and establish a constantly updated source of information on the organized labor force of the Commonwealth.
 After a year of extensive research, the 1975 directory was published.

 Since 1975 the Labor Cabinet has attempted to obtain all of the relevant information for every union and their locals operating in the Commonwealth and their district, or council, affiliations.
 The responses have been incorporated into the directory.
 We encourage and request unions, locals, districts, councils, and users of the directory to send all changes of officers, addresses, telephone numbers, locals, membership totals, and contracts so that our records will be useful and timely.
 This will ensure that any omission, inaccuracy, or incomplete information will be corrected as quickly as possible.